Did you just relocate to Georgia with your company?

 Update Your Will

 Estate tax and probate matters vary from state to state.
 It’s important that your will properly reflect the state you are a resident of.
 If you get relocated, your will needs to be updated and possibly amended to comply with Georgia laws.
 Probate is typically not a big issue or expense here.
 So unless you are planning to keep property outside of Georgia, such as your former residence, a revocable trust may not be necessary.
 The same updating guidance holds true for your financial and health care powers of attorney, as these forms and statutory provisions need to comply with Georgia’s rules.
 Of course if you don’t have your estate planning documents in place, use this as an opportunity to button up this part of your financial plan!

 Your investment strategy may also need some fine tuning.
 If you own municipal bonds in your portfolio that are tax-exempt from your original state, they may not be in Georgia so you may want to swap them out with Georgia municipal bonds.
-In Georgia your capital gains (in non-retirement accounts), interest and dividend income is taxable, so consult with a CPA or financial advisor to understand investment taxes so you can adjust your portfolio holdings if necessary.
-While we don’t advocate letting taxes drive investment strategy, it is prudent to be tax aware.
+In Georgia your capital gains (in non-retirement accounts), interest, and dividend income are taxable, so consult with a CPA or financial advisor to understand investment taxes so you can adjust your portfolio holdings if necessary.
+While we don’t advocate letting taxes drive investment strategy, it is prudent to be tax-aware.

 Ask for Referrals

 Ask your new coworkers or neighbors for referrals.
 After reading this article you may be looking for new tax, financial, and/or legal advisors.
 One of the best ways to find a qualified professional is to ask trusted friends or colleagues in a similar job type: “Who have you had a good experience working with on your financial planning?”